FixelAlgorithmsTeam/fixel/_posts/2018-07-30-fixel-fft-wizard-1-ps.md

 All of them has the same basic idea:

  1. Transform the Image into Frequency Domain
+    Apply FFT Filter on an image in Photoshop.
+The filter will actually be applied on the Luminosity Data of the image.
+    The Plug In will yield 3 Channels image where 2 channels are dedicated to the Amplitude and Phase of the Frequency Domain.
  2. Adjust the Amplitude of the Fourier Transform
+    The user will adjust (**Only**) the Amplitude.
+Usually by removing energy which fits the unwanted pattern.
+This is basically applying manual Filtering of the image.
- 3. Transform the Adjusted Frequency Data into Luminosity Image.
+ 3. Transform the Adjusted Frequency Data into Luminosity Image
+    Once the Amplitude is adjusted the use will apply the Inverse Transform (IFFT) which will result in Luminosity (Grayscale) image with the removed data according to the user applied filtering.
  4. Merge the Adjusted Luminosity Image with the Color Image of the Original Image
+    Now, the last step, is merging the Luminosity data with the color data of the original image.
+Usually by changing the blending mode to *Luminosity*.

 ## Fixel FFT Wizard Photoshop Plug In